Seven female Afghan taekwondo athletes resettle in Australia - NewsBreak

 Seven female Afghan taekwondo athletes resettle in Australia

-MELBOURNE, Australia — A sports association official says seven female taekwondo athletes who fled Taliban-controlled Afghanistan have resettled in Melbourne.
-Australian Taekwondo's chief executive Heather Garriock said Wednesday the women are completing quarantine this week.
-Although most of the athletes were not identified, there were no female Afghan taekwondo athletes scheduled to compete at the Tokyo Olympics.www.startribune.com
+MELBOURNE, Australia (AP) — A sports association official says seven female taekwondo athletes who fled Taliban-controlled Afghanistan have resettled in Melbourne.
+Australian Taekwondo’s chief executive Heather Garriock said the women are completing quarantine this week.
+Garriock said former Australia national soccer team captain and humanitarian advocate Craig Foster worked with the Australian government, Australian Taekwondo and Oceania Taekwondo on a high-risk evacuation from Afghanistan after the Taliban re-took control of the country.
+Taliban officials have since been quoted as saying that women will not be allowed to compete in sport.abc17news.com

 Comments / 0